share020/dl/assignments/mp3/README.md

 Accuracy of the network on the test images: 84 %
 [50] loss: 0.186
 Accuracy of the network on the test images: 81 %
-[51] loss: 0.182
-Accuracy of the network on the test images: 82 %
-==>  Saving model..
-[52] loss: 0.183
-Accuracy of the network on the test images: 84 %
-[53] loss: 0.181
-Accuracy of the network on the test images: 84 %
-[54] loss: 0.175
-Accuracy of the network on the test images: 84 %
-[55] loss: 0.172
-Accuracy of the network on the test images: 84 %
-[56] loss: 0.171
-Accuracy of the network on the test images: 81 %
-[57] loss: 0.168
-Accuracy of the network on the test images: 84 %
-[58] loss: 0.168
-Accuracy of the network on the test images: 83 %
-[59] loss: 0.162
-Accuracy of the network on the test images: 83 %
-[60] loss: 0.163
-Accuracy of the network on the test images: 83 %
-[61] loss: 0.157
-Accuracy of the network on the test images: 83 %
-[62] loss: 0.157
-Accuracy of the network on the test images: 84 %
-[63] loss: 0.153
-Accuracy of the network on the test images: 81 %
-[64] loss: 0.154
-Accuracy of the network on the test images: 82 %
-[65] loss: 0.154
-Accuracy of the network on the test images: 84 %
-[66] loss: 0.148
-Accuracy of the network on the test images: 84 %
-[67] loss: 0.146
-Accuracy of the network on the test images: 84 %
-[68] loss: 0.147
-Accuracy of the network on the test images: 84 %
-[69] loss: 0.143
-Accuracy of the network on the test images: 83 %
-[70] loss: 0.142
-Accuracy of the network on the test images: 84 %
 ```